-The property has been altered with the removal of a partition wall between the kitchen and dining room.
-It is assumed all necessary Local Authority and other consents have been obtained for alterations and the appropriate documentation, including Building Warrants and Completion Certificates issued.
+It is assumed all necessary Local Authority and other consents have been obtained for the garage conversion and the appropriate documentation, including Building Warrants and Completion Certificates issued.
 If any works did not require consent then it is assumed they meet the standards required by the Building Regulations or are exempt.